UW-INFO442-AU24/GreenCycle5/README.md

     * Map

 * Learning Quiz
-    * "How much do you know about recyling?"
+    * "How much do you know about recycling?"